Are you looking for a Yorkshire Terrier but even smaller? Look no further than their miniature cousins, the Teacup Yorkie.

 Despite their tiny size, Yorkies are known for their big hearts.

-Are They Good With Other Pets?
+Are Teacup Yorkies Good Pets?

 Teacup Yorkies are not recommended for homes with other non-human animals.

-Teacup Yorkies are known barkers, making their presence known to anyone or anything they dog like.
+They make their presence known to anyone or anything they don’t like.

 Like other small designer breeds, this breed is known for their tendency to develop small dog syndrome.